 The first place we went to visit was the Puri Saren Agung, the royal palace, also known as Ubud Palace.

 The royal palace is open from 8 a.m. to 7 p.m. and admission is free.
 However, it cannot be traversed in its entirety.
-As the royal family still lives there, the entrance to the public is restricted.
-The visitable part consists of a patio where traditional dances are held in the evenings.
+As the royal family still lives there, entrance for the public is restricted.
+The accessible part consists of a patio where traditional dances are held in the evenings.
 To check what days and what kind of dances are celebrated consult it here.

 PURA TAMAN SARASWATI TEMPLE